-BLOCKStrain Technology CEO: Our Platform Will Enhance Visibility into the Cannabis Supply Chain
+BLOCKStrain Technology CEO: Our Platform Will Enhance Visibility Into the Quality of Cannabis Inventory

 BLOCKStrain Technology (TSXV:DNAX) CEO Robert Galarza that some of the key issues in the cannabis supply chain are tied to the lack of visibility into where product comes from and how it is produced.